 2. Embracing of the mentoring process

-Healthcare operations are challenging and diverse, making it is essential that health leaders embrace the mentoring process both as mentor and mentee.
+Healthcare operations are challenging and diverse, making it is essential that leaders embrace the mentoring process both as mentor and mentee.
 On your way up, you need that guidance to become effective quickly and without making major mistakes.
 In turn, it's your job to ensure educate the next generation of leaders.

 While in a leadership position, the act of mentoring also provides personal value.
 Formally assuming the role of educator enhances your outlook and effectiveness.
 You're educating those around you all the time whether you're aware of it or not.
 According to Neil Maniar, "You might find that you learn just as much from them as they do from you.
 That’s incredibly rewarding.”